 Facetime, Viber, WhatsApp communications with friends are a great solution for the social isolation gap.
 My children are able to call at least 2 times a week for 15 min.
 They see their friends and assure them that they still exist.

-Yevhenii, IT Risk & Compliance Manager, Father of 2 sons:
+Yevhenii, IT Risk & Compliance Manager, Father of two sons:

 Tip #11: Always limit the children’s inaction